zenml-io/zenml/docs/book/starter-guide/collaborate/roles-and-permissions.md

 # Assigning roles to users

+Roles can be assigned to users through the CLI:

 `zenml role assign <ROLE_NAME> --user <USER_NAME>`

-alternatively during user creation
+alternatively this can also be done during user creation

 `zenml user create <USER_NAME> --role <ROLE_NAME>`

+{% hint style="info" %}
 By default, user creation through the UI will grant the user `admin` rights.
 This default behaviour will change in the next iteration of the Dashboard as the role will be selectable during user creation and in the User settings menu.
+{% endhint %}

 # Listing active role assignments

-If you want to inspect what roles have been assigned to which users, simply run:
+If you want to inspect which roles have been assigned to which users, simply run:

 `zenml role assignment list`